Gran Turismo (1997 video game): Development

-The game took five years to complete.
+The game took five years to complete with a development budget of $5 million.
 The development personnel were largely the same team which was behind the earlier PlayStation racers Motor Toon Grand Prix and Motor Toon Grand Prix 2, and Gran Turismo uses parts of the Motor Toon game engine, such as the physics model.
-Kazunori Yamauchi said that development of Gran Turismo started in the second half of 1992.
-Yamauchi added that at different times there were only seven to fifteen people assisting him.
+Kazunori Yamauchi said that the development of Gran Turismo started in the second half of 1992.
+Yamauchi added that at different times only seven to fifteen people were assisting him.
 Since Motor Toon Grand Prix 2 was still in development when work on Gran Turismo started, several people only joined the development team after the completion of Motor Toon Grand Prix 2 freed them up to work on Gran Turismo.
+Shuhei Yoshida, at the time head of Japan Studio, was the producer of the game.

 When asked how difficult it was to create Gran Turismo, Yamauchi remarked: "It took five years.
 In those five years, we could not see the end.
 I would wake up at work, go to sleep at work.
 It was getting cold, so I knew it must be winter.
-I estimate I was home only four days a year".
+I estimate I was home only four days a year."
 While the team used standard PlayStation libraries in part, to get the game to run at optimal speed they had to use assembly code, and even then, they found the limitations of the PlayStation's CPU would not allow them to meet their initial goal of having 12 cars in each race.
 Sound design was one aspect that Yamauchi believed was compromised due to a lack of time.
 Although Kazunori considered the game's artificial intelligence to be superior to its competitors, he remained unsatisfied with its development.

 Gran Turismo was the first game designed to fully support the PlayStation's DualShock controller.

-When Gran Turismo was released in Japan, Polyphony Digital was still a development group within Sony Computer Entertainment.
-The studio was established in April 1998, before the Western release of the game.
-Yamauchi estimated that Gran Turismo utilised around 75% of the PlayStation's maximum performance.
+When Gran Turismo was released in Japan, Polys Entertainment was still a development group within Sony Computer Entertainment's internal development team.
+The studio was reestablished as Polyphony Digital in April 1998, before the Western release of the game.
+Yamauchi estimated that Gran Turismo utilized around 75% of the PlayStation's maximum performance.